Florida Collaborative Divorce Forms

 Collaborative Process: Clarifying Intent About “Mental Health Treatment”

 Florida’s divorce and paternity statutes don’t define “mental health treatment.”
 When they’re sharing parental responsibility, each parent retains parental consent to mental health treatment.
-However, by clarifying and agreeing to the scope of “mental health treatment” for their child, parents may avoid confusion and future litigation.
-Parents in collaborative practice may define by agreement “mental health treatment” and a protocol for decision making about mental health treatment.
-They may show the judge their agreement is in their child’s best interests.
-Judges Should Respect Parents’ Agreements Clarifying Intent About “Mental Health Treatment” Judges have an independent duty to safeguard a child’s…
+However, when parents define “mental health treatment” and clarify and agree to the scope of “mental health treatment” for their child, they may avoid confusion and future litigation.
+Parents in collaborative…

 What Is “Mental Health Treatment”?